bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 2. Organize your Trello board tasks by priority
 3. You won't be able to do everything, focus on a ~3 features / 3-5 screens that you can finish
 4. Re-evaluate your progress each day and plan what you'll work on the next day

+added tasks in daily goal format. will re-evalute after working on the project on monday